Finke River

-The Finke River, or Larapinta (Arrernte), is a river in central Australia, one of four main rivers of the Lake Eyre Basin and thought to be the oldest riverbed in the world.
-It flows for only a few days a year and when this happens, its water usually disappears into the sands of the Simpson Desert, rarely if ever reaching Lake Eyre.
+The Finke River, or Larapinta in the Indigenous Arrernte language, is a river in central Australia, whose bed courses through the Northern Territory and the state of South Australia.
+It is one of the four main rivers of Lake Eyre Basin and is thought to be the oldest riverbed in the world.
+It flows for only a few days a year.
+When this happens, its water usually disappears into the sands of the Simpson Desert, rarely if ever reaching Lake Eyre.